digitaltrails/onvifeye/README.md

 out of the terminal/ssh-session and log back in.
 I need to track this down and prevent it.

+When an event occurs, due to time delays receiving and processing the ONVIF notification, the script might not capture video for the very beginning of the event.

 I expect that cameras other than the C225 may report detection events differently.
 The code needs to be enhanced to abstract/separate the detection-parsing so it is determined by camera-model.